wavesplatform/Waves/Readme.md

 ## Run a node

 # Ubuntu

-Download deb package from [releases](https://github.com/wavesplatform/Waves/releases), install it, run `waves waves-testnet.json`.
+Download deb package from [releases](https://github.com/wavesplatform/Waves/releases)

-# Other system

-Compile code and run your node by typing `sbt start`
+Install it

+`sudo dpkg -i <waves package .deb>`

+Run `waves waves-testnet.json`.

-# Create package
+### Create package

-For now it is only possible to create deb package with (sudo) `sbt debian:packageBin` command
+For now it is only possible to create deb package with `sbt debian:packageBin` command

+## Other system

+Compile code by typing `sbt recompile`

+Run a node with `java -jar target/scala-2.11/waves.jar` command